faceves/CovidAnalysis/README.md

 - Local Spike improvements for future
   - include an iterator whose index values contain dates of spikes
   - develop a more independent schema assessment
-- \Tim feature improvements for future/
+- Growth factor improvements for future
+  - optimize the algorithm for calculating aggregate data
+  - expand the algorithm to calculate more data points
+  - run the algorithm on the rest of the dataset

 ## Getting Started
 GitHub clone URL: https://github.com/faceves/CovidAnalysis.git